 Following these results and the fact that the majority are not using any ETL tools, we can confidently conclude that AWS Redshift opened the data warehouse opportunity, but organizations are still at the beginning of building an end-to-end BI solution.

 In recent years, the approach to data storage, organization, and analysis has been undergoing a radical change, led by a desire from executives in various industries who envision their organizations as data-driven businesses, and therefore, seek solutions from the industry.

 In March, in conjunction with its release of “2016 Magic Quadrant for Data Warehouse and Data Management Solutions for Analytics”, leading industry analyst Gartner cautioned all market leaders, including IBM, Microsoft, Oracle, SAP, and Teradata, to recognize the competition facing them as data warehousing has moved into the cloud, in particular from Amazon Redshift, who we see has gained great traction.

-Our survey reflects how organizations are becoming increasingly aware of the value of data warehousing beyond simple storage; they’re calling for better ways to extract information from their data and analyze it.
+Our survey reflects the future of data warehousing; how organizations are becoming increasingly aware of the value of data warehousing beyond simple storage.
+They’re calling for better ways to extract information from their data and analyze it.
 We believe that Amazon Redshift holds the key to simplifying that task, making data warehousing accessible and effective not only for large and well-funded enterprises, but also medium and, perhaps, even small ones.
 We also believe complementary solutions, such as Panoply, that close the gaps between where Redshift is currently and where it can be will convince more data industry professionals to move to cloud-based solutions, especially as management of these solutions becomes less complex.

 We invite you to download the full Cloud Data Warehouse 2017 Trends Report on Data Warehousing Preferences and Challenges.